-PASSWORD XXXXX The EVOLUTION I contains a password function designed to limit access to the edit menu and prevent unauthorized changing of message lines.
+PASSWORD XXXXX The printer contains a password function designed to limit access to the edit menu and prevent unauthorized changing of message lines.
 To activate this function, switch the unit off, then press and hold P while switching the unit on.
 The display changes and requests the default password (which is 12345).
-Enter the 12345.
-The screen to the left appears and prompts the operator or ENABLE PASSWORD A response of N maintains the current password and disables password protection.
-If the response Y is selected the screen at the left appears to prompt the user to enter a new password.
+Enter the ENABLE PASSWORD YES OR NO Y/N The screen to the left appears and prompts the operator or ENABLE PASSWORD A response of N maintains the current password and disables password protection.
+PASSWORD XXXXX If the response Y is selected the screen at the left appears to prompt the user to enter a new password.
 Enter the new 5 character password any combination of letters and numbers may be used.
-Once this has been completed, the unit without the entry of the password.
-ENABLE PASSWORD YES OR NO Y/N PASSWORD XXXXX will not allow message editing
+Once this has been completed, the unit used.
+Once this has been completed, the unit will not allow message editing without the entry of the password.